 Looking for signs

-- Something prevents you from functioning properly.
+- The changes get in the way of living.
 Things that are normally easy now feel a lot more difficult.
-Maybe it’s even bad enough that you can’t make it to school or work.
+Maybe it’s even bad enough that you can’t make it to school or work, or maybe it stops you from socializing or doing the things you love.

 Mental illness is the same way.
 The only difference is that instead of looking for physical symptoms, like a runny nose or an upset stomach, you’re looking at your thoughts, feelings, and behaviors.
 Here are some examples of things that might tip you off: